- Food and Cooking»

 The Pantry is located on a side street in the Leidseplein area of Holland.
-The actual address is Leidsekruisstraat 21 1017 RE Amsterdam, but coming from the U.S. that address is Greek to me...oh, please excuse me, I mean Dutch to me but I think you get the idea!
+The actual address is Leidsekruisstraat 21 1017 RE Amsterdam, but coming from the U.S. that address is Greek to me...oh, please excuse me, I mean Dutch to me, but I think you get the idea!
 I If you are not familiar with the Leidseplein area, it's a large square area in Amsterdam that is famous for having a great nightlife.
-This area is filled with restaurants ranging from gourmet, to Italian to traditional Dutch to McDonalds, as well as night clubs and theatres.
+This area is filled with restaurants ranging from gourmet to Italian to traditional Dutch to McDonald's, as well as night clubs and theaters.
 The hours for the restaurant are from 12:00 p.m. to 12:00 a.m. which is a testimony to how busy this area of the city is due to all the evening attractions there.
 There are shops and pastry carts sprinkled throughout the streets as well, although most of these are not open that late.

 From the outside, the Pantry looks quite simple.
-But once inside the restaurant doors, you will feel welcomed by not only the interior, but the staff as well.
+But once inside the restaurant doors, you will feel welcomed by not only the interior but the staff as well.
 The interior is faintly lit and decorated with quaint wooden tables and chairs that may be a bit too close together for some patrons.
-The dim lighting and the closeness of the tables helps give the restaurant a cozy feeling.
+The dim lighting and the closeness of the tables help give the restaurant a cozy feeling.
 There are old Dutch artifacts and paintings decorating the walls.

 The restaurant specializes in traditional Dutch dishes.
 For a tourist, being able to experience these dishes with the help of an extremely friendly and helpful staff makes a visit a very memorable one.
 The staff speak English as well as Dutch and are more than happy to suggest traditional choices based on customer's food preferences.
 They are also happy to share their extensive wine list with you.